LLC DissolutionOperating agreement provisions, winding up, and free template

 File final federal and state tax returns.
 Mark them as 'Final.'
 Cancel EIN if desired.
 Notify the IRS of the dissolution.

-Cancel business licenses, permits, DBA filings, foreign qualifications in other states, and any remaining registrations.
+Cancel business licences, permits, DBA filings, foreign qualifications in other states, and any remaining registrations.

-Average timeline: 2-6 months for a voluntary dissolution with no disputed claims.
+Average timeline: 2 to 6 months for a voluntary dissolution with no disputed claims.

 The Revised Uniform LLC Act establishes a mandatory priority order for distributing assets upon dissolution.
 Your operating agreement cannot change the priority of creditor claims, but it can specify how remaining assets are divided among members.